Devonshin/demo-admin-api/README.md

 - Docker 24+ and Docker Compose (for containerized runs and Testcontainers)
 - PostgreSQL 15+ (if running database locally outside Docker)

-## Setup / 초기 설정
-1. Clone the repo
-2. Create and review a local environment file:
-   - There is a sample .env in the root.
-Replace values before use.
-Avoid committing real secrets.
-   - The application loads .env automatically on startup for local development.
-3. Ensure Docker is running if you plan to use docker-compose or run tests that use Testcontainers.

 ## Run locally / 로컬 실행
-- Using Gradle (development mode):
+- Using Gradle (demo mode):
-  - ./gradlew run
+  - ./gradlew runFatJar
 - Build all:
   - ./gradlew build
 - Run tests: